 The chairperson shall transmit the signed Recommendation and any supporting documents to both parties.

 Clarification and Reconsideration of Recommendation.
-Either party may request clarification or reconsideration of a decision within ten days following receipt of the Recommendation.
-Within ten days after receiving the request, the DRB shall provide written clarification or reconsideration to both parties unless otherwise agreed to by both parties.
+Either party may request in writing a clarification or reconsideration of a decision within ten days following receipt of the Recommendation.
+Within ten days after receiving the request, the DRB shall provide written clarification or reconsideration to both parties.

 Requests for clarification or reconsideration shall be submitted in writing simultaneously to the DRB and to the other party.